-- Ontario Trillium Foundation (OTF): The OTF is an agency of the Government of Ontario, and one of Canada's leading granting foundations.
-The goal of OTF is to build healthy and vibrant communities throughout Ontario through investments in community-based initiatives.
-Key priority outcomes for OTF grants include high quality programming and infrastructure to support physical activity. - Ontario Community Infrastructure Fund (OCIF): Provides grants for small, rural, and northern communities.
+- Ontario Community Infrastructure Fund (OCIF): Provides grants for small, rural, and northern communities.
 Communities do not need to apply for the funding but will need to provide planning and reporting documents to receive the grants. - Tourism Development Fund (TDF): Cost-sharing program providing non-capital funding to projects that encourage tourism in Ontario.
 Funding may be used for initiatives such as new cycling maps, cycling tours and bikeshare visitor offers.